 How score tiers change your pricing and PMI

-Conventional loan pricing isn't a single number — it's built from loan-level price adjustments (LLPAs), a grid Fannie Mae publishes that prices each file on the combination of your credit score and your down payment.
+Conventional loan pricing isn't a single number — it's built from loan-level price adjustments (LLPAs).
+That's just a published price chart from Fannie Mae: your credit score and down payment place you in a box on the grid, and that box sets your cost.
 As your score climbs into a higher tier, the adjustment eases; as your down payment grows, it eases again.

 - The tiers step at round numbers.
 Pricing commonly breaks near 620, 640, 660, 680, 700, 720, and 740.
 Crossing a tier line — say, 698 up to 700 — can move your cost even though it's only two points.

 - Score and down payment work together.
-A 680 score with 20% down and a 740 score with 5% down can land in very different places on the grid.
+A good score with a full down payment and a great score with a lower down payment can land in very different places on the grid.

 - The benefit flattens above 760.
 Past that point, pushing your score higher does little for conventional pricing — so a 780 buyer and an 800 buyer are usually treated the same.